cfpb/regulations-site/README.md

 First we will need npm. npm ships with Node.js.
 If you don't already have it installed, please grab and install a binary from http://nodejs.org/download/.

 #### Global npm packages
-You will need to install the Grunt command line interface, Bower, PhantomJS and Casper globally using npm.
+You will need to install the Grunt command line interface, Bower, PhantomJS, Casper and a Mocha + PhantomJS cli globally using npm.
 If you already have different versions of PhantomJS and Casper installed, its probably ok.
 The version specified is known to work with this codebase, though.
 ```
-npm install -g grunt-cli bower phantomjs@1.9.2-2 casper@0.1.1
+npm install -g grunt-cli bower phantomjs@1.9.2-2 casper@0.1.1 mocha-phantomjs@3.1.4
 ```

 #### Installing dependencies